odpi/egeria-docs/site/docs/release-notes/roadmap.md

 ![Deployment Resources](deployment-resources-functional-detail.svg)

-- The [Egeria docker image :material-dock-window:](https://hub.docker.com/r/odpi/egeria){ target=docker } is built daily and pushed to DockerHub.
+- The [Egeria docker image :material-dock-window:](https://quay.io/search?q=egeria){ target=docker } is built daily and pushed to Quay.io.
 It contains an OMAG Server Platform.
 You can download it and use it in your own container environments.
+It is used by the helm charts.
 - The [Kubernetes Helm charts :material-dock-window:](https://github.com/odpi/egeria-charts){ target=gh } make use of the docker image to create a rich Egeria deployment used in the [open metadata labs](/education/open-metadata-labs/overview).
 - The [Kubernetes operators :material-dock-window:](https://github.com/odpi/egeria-k8s-operator){ target=gh } are in development.
 They will provide an easy way to control an Egeria deployment running on Kubernetes.